(This piece was originally published at Bigother.com, August 1st, 2012)

-In response, we get: the creation of the universe and the Earth, then the tree of life, starting with microbes and leading to dinosaurs.
-We get a close-knit if dysfunctional 50’s family unit: saintly mother, tough-loving father, three brothers and their childhood memories.
+In response, we get: the creation of the universe and Earth, then the tree of life, starting with microbes and leading to dinosaurs .
+We get a close-knit if dysfunctional 1950s family unit: saintly mother, tough-loving father, three brothers and their childhood memories.
 Finally, we get the end of the universe and the dead assembled on a beach at dawn, waiting for the light.

 More than context, the cosmic elements of the film try to show the beauty of existence / the connection of everything / how Nature compares against Grace.
 This is more than Job ever got.
-In fact, God in the Bible pretty much ducks Job’s complaints, answering his question with a long series of questions (“Where wast thou…?”).
+In the Bible, God pretty much ducks Job’s complaints, answering his question with a long series of questions (“Where wast thou…?”).
 So why is The Tree of Life being more definitive?

 Et cetera, et cetera, et cetera, et cetera, in the midst of life we are in death, et cetera

 Throughout The Tree of Life you’re being reminded of death.
-In the case of the start of the film, the connection’s not clear until the end: the beach setting of the afterlife links us back to the sound of the surf we heard over the opening shot (the weird glowing strand of light and/or smoke).
-Considering the film’s theme of creation and birth, the surf sounds also link us to the womb.
+In the case of the start of the film, the connection’s not clear till the end: the beach setting of the afterlife links us back to the sound of the surf we heard over the opening shot (the weird glowing strand of light and/or smoke).
+Considering the film’s theme of creation and birth, the surf sound also links us to the womb.
 In my beginning is my end.

 The music performs a similar function.
-During the bereavement scenes, we hear, appropriately enough, John Tavener and Mother Thekla’s Funeral Canticle.
-But when the flashback flashes further back, to the dawn of time, we hear the Lacrimosa from Preisner’s Requiem for a Friend.
+During the early bereavement scenes, we hear, appropriately enough, John Tavener and Mother Thekla’s Funeral Canticle.
+But when the flashback flashes further back, to the dawn of time, we hear the Lacrimosa from Preisner’s Requiem for a Friend .
 The creation of the universe to funeral music; the words translated from Latin: “Ah! that day of tears and mourning!”

-Not exactly the Book of Job’s ‘shouting for joy’.
+Not exactly the Book of Job’s “shouting for joy”.
 The music isn’t a bleed-over from the previous scenes, or just a motif to keep reminding us of RL’s death.
-Malick doesn’t make the most wry of films, so it’s not just an ironic counterpoint.
+Malick doesn’t make the most wry of films, so it isn’t just ironic counterpoint.
 What the music does do is show that the Creation sequence is, at the very least, functioning in a different way to the barrage of rhetorical questions and Arguments from Authority that God in the Bible gives Job (that divine ‘Yeah well’).

 For The Tree of Life, the Creation was a tragedy as much as it was a miracle: existence means entropy.
-This is a shift from locating the tragedy in The Fall; human beings are still a way off when the Creation sequence begins.
-And if the Lacrimosa is anything to go by (then later the Domine Jesu Christe and Agnus Dei from Berlioz’s Requiem), we shouldn’t be taking anything else we see on screen as unambiguously affirmative.
+This is a change from locating the tragedy in The Fall; human beings are still a way off when the Creation sequence begins.
+And if the Lacrimosa is anything to go by (then later the Domine Jesu Christe and Agnus Dei from Berlioz’s Requiem), we shouldn’t be taking the rest of what we see on screen as unambiguously affirmative .